saleel/blog/content/blog/email-wallet/index.md

 Email Wallet is a smart contract wallet that can be operated using emails.
 Essentially one can **interact with Ethereum blockchain by simply sending emails**.

-Email Wallet is build on top of [ZK Email](https://github.com/zkemail/zk-email-verify).
-ZK Email use ZK Snarks to prove possession of an email and can selectively disclosing information contained in the email.
+Email Wallet is built on top of [ZK Email](https://github.com/zkemail/zk-email-verify).
+ZK Email uses ZK Snarks to prove possession of an email and can selectively disclosing information contained in the email.

-***Credits**: ZK Email was originally created by Aayush, Sora, and Sampriti.
-Email Wallet was introduced (and many of the spec below was created) by Sora.
-Myself, Sora, Aayush, Rasul, Wataru, Elo, Tyler worked on the development of Email Wallet.
+**Credits**: ZK Email was originally created by Aayush, Sora, and Sampriti.
+Email Wallet was introduced (and much of the spec below was created) by Sora.
+Sora, Aayush, myself, Rasul, Wataru, Elo worked on the development of Email Wallet.
 Please check [Zk Email Org](https://github.com/zkemail) for more details.*

 ### ZK Email

-Here is a quick overview of how ZK Email works.
-For more details, please refer to the [Aayush's blog](https://blog.aayushg.com/zkemail/) on the same:
+Here is a quick overview of how ZK Email works; for more details, please refer to the [Aayush's blog](https://blog.aayushg.com/zkemail/) on the same:

 - Emails are (almost always) signed by the sender's email provider using a protocol called [DKIM Signatures](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail).
 - The `From Address`, `Subject` and `Body` (hashed) of the email are usually always signed.
 The details of the signed fields, algorithm used and the signature itself is included in the `DKIM-Signature` header of the email.
 - `rsa-sha256` is the most common signature algorithm used by email providers.
 - The public key used for signing is published as a DNS record of the sender's domain.
 The `selector` needed to query right DNS record is part of the `DKIM-Signature` header.
-- **ZK Email use ZK circuit to verify the email signature using the DKIM public key** and prove necessary properties of the email, without exposing the whole email.
+- **ZK Email use a ZK circuit to verify the email signature using the DKIM public key** and prove necessary properties of the email, without exposing the whole email.
 - Information needed to disclose can be added as public input of the circuit.
-- [**ZK-Regex**](https://github.com/zkemail/zk-regex/) is used to **extract/prove specific information** from the email content using regular expressions.
+- [**ZK-Regex**](https://github.com/zkemail/zk-regex/) is used to **extract and prove specific information** from the email content using regular expressions.
 - In short, you can prove you have an email "sent from an email address", "contains a particular subject", or "have a specific word in the body".
 - **Smart contracts can verify the proof on-chain** by validating the DKIM public key used in circuit is same as the one stored in the on-chain [DKIMRegistry](https://github.com/zkemail/zk-email-verify/blob/43927dfcd954caba58e02e06ec96c78c386e8598/packages/contracts/DKIMRegistry.sol) for the domain.

 ### Email Wallet

-Email Wallet use **proof of email from a user to operate the user's Ethereum account** (contract wallet).
-Basically, the DKIM email signature act as the signature for user's Ethereum account (instead of a private key held in Metamask for example).
+Email Wallet uses **proof of email from a user to operate the user's Ethereum account** (contract wallet).
+Basically, the DKIM signature acts as the signature for the user's Ethereum account (instead of a private key held in Metamask for example).

-DKIM signatures can be directly verified on-chain, but this would reveal the whole email content and users wont have any privacy.
-This is why using ZK Email is important - we can create proof of necessary information from email content without revealing user's or recipient's email address.
+DKIM signatures can be directly verified on-chain, but this would reveal the entire email content and users won't have any privacy.
+This is why using ZK Email is important - we can create a proof of necessary information from email content without revealing user's or recipient's email address.

 #### How it works

 A new **account contract is deployed for each user** which holds the user's funds.
-The `owner` of this contract can execute any calldata on any target contract on behalf of the the account.
+The `owner` of this contract can execute any calldata on any target contract on behalf of the account.
 See [Wallet.sol](https://github.com/zkemail/email-wallet/blob/7eb2a7c977133b24b191aff0311dc14027daf03f/packages/contracts/src/Wallet.sol#L51-L63)

 The `owner` of the account contract is the EmailWalletCore contract by default.
 Core contract validates the `EmailOperation` and execute the intended "operation" on Wallet contract.
 See [EmailWalletCore.sol](https://github.com/zkemail/email-wallet/blob/7eb2a7c977133b24b191aff0311dc14027daf03f/packages/contracts/src/EmailWalletCore.sol)

 Basically the flow works like this:
-- **Users send email to a "Relayer"** server with their intend in the email subject.
+- **Users send email to a "Relayer"** server with their intent in the email subject.
 For Example - `Send 10 DAI to friend@gmail.com`
 - The **relayer create the ZK proof of the mail** and calls the Core contract (`handleEmailOp`) with proof of email and parameters extracted from the subject.
 - The **Core contract validate the proof** and ensure extracted parameters match the actual signed subject, and **execute the operation on the account contract**.